Rhys Taylor's home page

 How well does this work ?
 Well, quite !
 It's a simple, reasonably fast technique (even without parallelisation) that gets respectable levels of completeness and reliability even at low S/N levels.
 I personally wouldn't use this or any other algorithm as a substitute for the billions of years of evolution behind the human eye, but as a supplement it's worth doing.
 It nearly always picks up at least a few credible candidates I'm surprised I missed.

-Possible upgrades to GLADoS would be a curve-of-growth analysis for a more accurate velocity width estimate, and a way to search for signals that exceed the integrated S/N rather than simple peaks.
-But source finding algorithms always sound simple in theory while in practise they tend to spiral out of control, which is why I'm reluctant to start this one up again except to move to Python 3.
+The problem is that source finding algorithms always sound simple in theory while in practise they tend to spiral out of control, which is why this one has been left somewhat fallow.
 Writing a source extractor is best described as one of those experiences which is character building, good for the soul... great to do once in a while, but you wouldn't want to do it all the time.
+Even so, this one is pretty high up the priority list, so a new version might be feasible in 2025.